-A) An individualized rehabilitation program based upon communication between the surgeon and the therapist and using o.
-Stress Fracture:
+A) An individualized rehabilitation program based upon communication between the surgeon and the therapist and using therapies as outlined in Section F, Therapeutic Procedures, Non-operative.

-- therapies as outlined in Section F, Therapeutic Procedures, Nonoperative. - B) Treatment may include the following: elevation, restricted weightbearing, active therapy with or without passive therapy. - C) Return to work and restrictions after surgery may be made by an attending physician experienced in occupational medicine in consultation with the surgeon or by the surgeon.
+- B) Treatment may include the following: elevation, restricted weightbearing, active therapy with or without passive therapy. - C) Return to work and restrictions after surgery may be made by an attending physician experienced in occupational medicine in consultation with the surgeon or by the surgeon.